AY2324S2-CS2113T-T09-2/tp/docs/UserGuide.md

 * Item names of items in the inventory can be viewed using the `list` command.

 Examples:
-- `delete -n cookie` Deletes the first item named "cookie".
+- `list` followed by `delete -n cookie` Deletes the first item named "cookie".
-- `delete -n tissue paper` Deletes the first item named "tissue paper".
+- `list` followed `delete -n tissue paper` Deletes the first item named "tissue paper".

 ### Calculating the total profit: `profit`